 A tired Cavoodle is a happy Cavoodle

 Generally speaking, Cavoodles like to be involved with lots of different activities with you.
 These activities range from walking to training and everything in between.
 As a result, you might run through your Cavoodle’s energy stores rather quickly.
 When you get home and your Cavoodle is tuckered out, that usually means they got enough of a workout during the day.
 Avoid over-training your Cavoodle, because they need the rest between activities to truly be happy.

 This should be a given, but when your Cavoodle is asleep, it means they’re out of energy.
 While they’ll sometimes wake up if you’re moving about in the house, lots of dogs prefer to just stay asleep and regain their energy.
 It’s a good idea to keep your dogs crate somewhere where they are not likely to be disturbed (they should also be crate trained, regardless of where they sleep).

 On the subject of good sleeping places, ensure that your Cavoodle has somewhere comfortable to lay down.
 Many people choose not to let their Cavoodle on the furniture, which is fine, but your Cavoodle should at least have a bed of their own.
 No one wants to sleep on the hard floor!
 Your Cavoodle is a part of the family too, and they need somewhere warm and soft to lay their head.

-Older dogs can especially benefit from a good orthopedic bed, and in some cases, such a thing is necessary.
-Your Cavoodle will love you all the more if you give them someplace to feel safe, whether it’s in their crate or on your bed!
+Older dogs can especially benefit from a good orthopaedic bed, and in some cases, such a thing is necessary.
+Your Cavoodle will love you all the more if you give them some place to feel safe, whether it’s in their crate or on your bed!